+Down is not outThe message to business is clear ? if any part of your website is slow, you are in trouble.
+In fact, our research showed that over 80% of consumers are more frustrated by consistently slow websites than those that are temporarily down.
 Clearly, consumers are happy to forgive the odd transgression if a site does not work.
 For example, Glastonbury remains one of the world’s most popular music festivals and you can practically set your watch by when the website will crash.
 When it comes to web performance, down is certainly not out.
 Most read this week:

 - UK?s most popular logos revealed: Which brands stood the test of time?

 - Everything you need to do before Making Tax Digital arrives in April 2019

 - Peter Jones hands ?real life Slumdog Millionaire? ?100,000 as new Dragons?
 Den kicks off

 Sign up to our newsletter to get the latest from Business Advice.